revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

-> - We have deafult index in MongoDB as '_id'
+> - We have default index in MongoDB as '_id'
 > - Single field indexes are also there, which uses single fields.
 > - Compound Indexes are used to combine multiple fields of a document.
 > - Multi-key indexes are used for array fields.